Adrydevmateo/mr-payment-sdk/docs/development.md

 # Development Setup

-This guide explains how to set up the MR Payment SDK for local development, including running the development server, testing, and building the project.
+This guide explains how to set up the MR Payment HEADLESS for local development, including running the development server, testing, and building the project.

 ## Prerequisites